-California authorities rescue girl, 12, from pedophile who ran for Congress
+California authorities rescue girl, 12, from pedophile who once ran for Congress

 DAD, OFF-DUTY CALIFORNIA DEPUTY HELP THWART ATTEMPTED KIDNAPPING AT COSTCO

-The paper reported that in a hate-filled stream of consciousness "campaign manifesto," Larson described himself as a fan of Nazi leader Adolf Hitler and said he wanted to restore "benevolent white supremacy," rebuild the patriarchy, eliminate child labor laws and legalize early marriage.
+The paper reported that in a hate-filled stream of consciousness "campaign manifesto," Larson described himself as a fan of Adolf Hitler and said he wanted to restore "benevolent white supremacy," rebuild the patriarchy, eliminate child labor laws and legalize early marriage.
 He has also advocated for the legalization of incest and child pornography

-Larson has expressed pro-pedophilia and incest views, and in an interview with HuffPo called it "normal" for men to be attracted to underage women, Fox News reported on a story about Larson's candidacy.

-The run for Congress was short lived.
+The run for Congress was short-lived.
 Larson dropped out after just three months.

 Larson served time in prison after pleading guilty to sending the Secret Service a letter in December 2008 from Boulder, Colo., where he was living at the time.